zeyneptandogan/preprocessedpeoples/index.md

 {% include sentiment_subjectivity_gender.html %}

 <div style="text-align: justify"> These box plots show that sentiment subjectivity for female characters is distributed within a much wider range then males.
 However, since the wilcoxon test applied below does not indicate a significance difference also for subjectivity we can infer that there are not enough character types to conclude a statistical difference based on gender for sentiment subjectivity as well.
 We can conclude that a further sentiment analysis can be performed to reveal a possible gender bias based on scripts or plot summaries as well.</div>

+<h4>Conclusion and Implications for the Movie Industry 🎬 </h4>
+Now the final scene is upon us.✨ Throughout our work, we investigated the overall effects of gender in the movie industry with a focus on actors career opportunities and success both in terms of getting nominated and winning Oscar rewards and collaborating with the other actors based on their popularity.
+We saw that females are getting nominated or win at a younger age, from mostly genres like romantic comedies and even for the most succesful female actresses opportunities after winning an Oscar is significantly less.
+In the most popular actors networks they are higly underrepresented and have much less average degrees and interconnectednesss, highlighting that the collaborations they are having is highly limited.
+For the cast and crew distributions, male dominancy shows up once again and compared to their male counterparts females are much less present in the movie crews than casts.
+Furthermore, there are only a handful of movies and genres showing gender equality in representation and the female actors play a smaller range of characters and a wider range of sentiments.<br> <br>
+In this grand conclusion, let's not just applaud the findings but also embrace the responsibility that they bring up.
+It's a cinematic journey where every role, every narrative, and every rating contribute to the evolving tale of gender dynamics in the film industry.
+Lights dim, but the echoes of analysis linger, urging the movie industry to script a future where gender finds its equal place in the spotlight🔦.